Adrianacmy/ES6-Revisit/README.md

     // height: height
     width,
     height
-    // when key and value are the same, spedify one is ok };
+    // when key and value are the same, specify one is ok };
 }